 - Anticipation vs. Surprise

-The Wheel of Emotions has three elements which also act as its three main characteristics:
+The Emotion Wheel has three elements which also act as its three main characteristics:

-The eight basic emotions have each been marked with a recognisable colour within the Wheel of Emotions.
+The eight basic emotions have each been marked with a recognisable colour within the Emotion Wheel.
 As the intensity of the emotion increases, so does the intensity of the colour.
 However, combinations of two basic emotions are not given a colour.

 The Emotion Wheel has different layers and dimensions.
 Towards the middle of the Wheel, the intensity of the emotion and colour increases.